 Train my dog to wait until I give another command

-As a professional dog trainer working in the Wimborne areas of Dorset I am asked how to train my dog to wait on a weekly basis.
-It doesn’t matter if you have a one of the toy breeds or a full working gun dog.
-The dog should be able to wait or be steady and do nothing until you command otherwise This is a one of the key obedience skills a dog must have if you are to move forward with your training.
-In my pet gun dog training classes this is a well practised skill
+As a professional dog trainer working in the Wimborne areas of Dorset, I am asked how to train my dog to wait weekly.
+It doesn’t matter if you have one of the toy breeds or a fully working gun dog.
+The dog should be able to wait or be steady and do nothing until you command otherwise.
+This is one of the key obedience skills a dog must-have if you move forward with your training.
+In my pet gun dog training classes, this is a well-practised skill.

-The wait command is when we ask the dog to stop what it is doing and wait in a position we have asked for until we give the command to move.
-In gun dog training the position we ask the dog to wait in in usually the sit.
-However, the wait command can be used in the , sit, down and standing position.
-The key concept is the dog waits and does nothing
+The wait command is when we ask the dog to stop what it is doing and wait in a position we have asked for until we command to move.
+In gun dog training the position, we ask the dog to wait is usually the sit.
+However, the wait command can be used in the sit, down and standing positions.
+The key concept is the dog remains and does nothing.

 What is the difference between a wait and a stay command?

-Both the wait and the stay command mean the same thing, however there is a difference!!
-Both commands tell the dog to not move until we have instructed otherwise.
-From the owners perspective the wait command tells the dog to not do anything until the owner gives another command, which is usually a recall command.
-However, it could be a directional change or another command which needs the dog to perform an action away from the owner.
-The stay command tells the dog don’t do anything as I will be coming back to you.
+Both the wait and the stay command mean the same thing; however, there is a difference!!
+Both commands tell the dog not to move until we have instructed otherwise.
+From the owner’s perspective, the wait command tells the dog not to do anything until the owner gives another command, which is usually a recall command.
+However, it could be a directional change or another command which needs the dog to act away from the owner.
+The stay command tells the dog, don’t do anything as I will be coming back to you.

-Many in the gun dog world only use a wait command and that tells the dog don’t do anything until i decide otherwise and that could be away from you or at the side of you.
-I used to only teach the wait command, however I do now teach both.
-At the end of the day it is your choice.
+Many in the gun dog world only use a wait command, which tells the dog not to do anything until I decide otherwise, which could be away from you or at your side.
+I only teach the wait command.
+It is your choice.

 Gun dog breeds being steady and doing nothing

 I work with a lot of gun dog breeds where the owner does not want to work them.
-These dogs need to be busy, this is what they were bred and trained for.
-A well-trained gun dog will have taken hundreds of hours of focused training to achieve that majestic level of obedience some aim for.
+These dogs need to be busy; this is what they were bred and trained for.
+A well-trained gun dog will have taken hundreds of hours of focused training to achieve that majestic level of obedience some aim to achieve.

-I was once told a story of a man who, on a Saturday morning, would sit his two springier spaniels outside a cafe in a park.
+I was once told a story of a man who, on a Saturday morning, would sit his two springer spaniels outside a cafe in a park.
 He would then go inside and have breakfast and a cup of coffee.
-Those dogs would not move and people would be looking around for the owner.
+Those dogs would not move, and people would be looking around for the owner.
 The dogs were not distracted by people looking at them and even taking photographs.
-When the man finished his breakfast, he would walk outside whistle and his dogs would follow.
-They may have been sat there for 45 minutes!!
+When the man finished his breakfast, he would walk outside and whistle, and his dogs would follow.
+They may have sat there for 45 minutes!!

 How to train my dog to wait?

-My own dog does some form of training most days.
-If we have had a really busy weekend then I may rest him on a Monday.
-Otherwise, he will do two or three sessions per day depending on what we’re practising.
+My dog does some form of training most days.
+If we have had a really busy weekend, then I may rest him on a Monday.
+Otherwise, he will do two or three sessions per day, depending on what we’re practising.
 I’ve now modified his training regime to ensure that we focus on doing nothing.

 That means I will put him in a sit or down and expect him to stay in that position until I command otherwise.
-Sometimes I will stand with him and other times I will walk away.
-I vary the distance and the direction and if there is a park bench, I will go and sit on it.
-It is important always return back to him, stand at the side, count to 5 and then reward.
-I do the counting so he does not anticipate a reward as soon as I get back to him.
+Sometimes I will stand with him, and other times, I will walk away.
+I vary the distance and the direction, and if there is a park bench, I will go and sit on it.
+It is important to always return to him, stand at the side, count to 5 and then reward.
+I do the counting, so he does not anticipate a reward when I get back to him.

-The training of my dog to do nothing has gone so well that I now make it a key feature in the puppy and dog training I do with my clients.
-For homework they are asked to take their dog out in varying distraction environments and practice doing nothing.
+My dog’s training to do nothing has gone so well that I now make it a key feature in the puppy and dog training I do with my clients.
+They are asked to take their dog out in varying distraction environments and practice doing nothing for homework.

 The right size lead is important

-I have modified this post to add that when working with clients I have found it better for the owner to have a lead long enough for them to be able to stand on it and still hold the end.
-I instruct that when you adopt this position you do not give a command to the dog.
+I have modified this post to add that when working with clients, I have found it better for the owner to have a lead long enough for them to be able to stand on it and still hold the end.
+I instruct that when you adopt this position, you do not give a command to the dog.
 They are free to sit, stand or lay down.
-The fact is you ignore the dog and you both do nothing.
-Because you are stood on the lead you don’t have to battle with a fidgety dog.
+The fact is you ignore the dog, and you both do nothing.
+Because you are standing on the lead, you don’t have to battle with a fidgety dog.

 Making waiting fun

-We have to make this realistic and fun for the dog so quick wins are the name of the game.
-It is better to be successful at one minute then keep failing at two minutes as this will be frustrating for you and not much fun for the dog.
-When the dog can competently do nothing for a period of time then you can extend the time you expect the dog to do nothing.
-In most aspects of dog training we want the dog to be doing something and this is what they expect to do.
+We have to make this realistic and fun for the dog, so quick wins are the name of the game.
+It is better to be successful at one minute than keep failing at two minutes, as this will be frustrating for you and not much fun for the dog.
+When the dog competently does nothing for some time, you can extend the time you expect the dog to do nothing.
+In most aspects of dog training, we want the dog to be doing something, and this is what they expect to do.
 We also want a dog who can sit or be in a down for a period of time.
-We may want to talk to somebody on the street and we don’t want a dog who is demanding we move on or is tangling you up in the lead.
+We may want to talk to somebody on the street, and we don’t want a dog who is demanding we move on or is tangling you up in the lead.

-Next time you are practising try to start to practising doing nothing It is a challenge for both us and the dog.
+Next time you are practising, try to start doing nothing.
+It is a challenge for both the dog and us.